What language is spoken in Nicaragua?

 When is the best time to travel to Nicaragua?

-The best time to visit Nicaragua is from November to April as this is the dry season where majority of the country sees more sunny days milder temperatures.
+The best time to visit Nicaragua is from November to April as this is the dry season when the majority of the country sees more sunny days and milder temperatures.

 Is there transportation within Nicaragua?

 The most common form of transportation used is buses as there are a variety of bus options for various travel needs such as urban buses, express buses, suburban buses and Ruteados.

 Nicaragua is a great destination for more adventurous families as it has plenty of family-friendly hotels, resorts and child-friendly activities and is filled with great beaches and outdoor adventures.

 How welcoming is Nicaragua to LGBTQ travellers and families?

 Same-sex sexual activity has been legal since 2008 with some laws against discrimination.
 Managua and more touristy areas are more LGBTQ-friendly with many more gay-friendly bars and nightlife.
 Discretion and care are advised in more rural areas.